[st_row id_wrapper=”elm_5e8ce0c4ab0d0″ ][st_column span=”span12″][st_text id_wrapper=”text_0de2abc83d748e5729ffaac0118beed3″ ]

 2. Sell For Sale By Owner (FSBO)

 Selling a vacant house for sale by owner has grown in popularity lately as homeowners want to save money on real estate commissions.
 This method is very similar to selling through a real estate agent, except the homeowner is responsible for the paperwork, negotiations, and scheduling showings.
-You will have to handle all phone calls and answer all the questions people have, plus you will be responsible for posting ads and getting your marketing in places where people read it.

 The timeline is very similar to selling through a real estate agent, and homeowners can expect to potentially still pay 3% for a buyer’s agent.
 The downside to using this technique is that some real estate agents won’t work with for sale by owners because the buyer’s agent ends up doing all of the work for only 3%.